fs/harvest-notifier/README.md

 ## Work examples

-There are 2 type of reports: daily and weekly.
+There are 2 types of reports: daily and weekly.
   * Daily Report is generated on weekdays except Monday and shows those users who did not fill in the time for the last day.
   * A weekly report is generated every Monday and shows those users who need to report the required working hours for last week.